-RideOs raises $25M to become the traffic control center for self-driving cars
+RideOS raises $25M to become the traffic control center for self-driving cars

 A mere sprinkling of autonomous vehicles exist in a few dozen cities today.
 A smattering in San Francisco and Silicon Valley.
 A dusting in the greater Phoenix area and Pittsburgh.
 A few drops in Boston, Detroit, Gothenburg, Shenzhen and Singapore.

-And none of them—at least not yet—have been deployed as a true commercial enterprise.
+And none of them — at least not yet — have been deployed as a true commercial enterprise.

-While the bulk of this nascent industry fixates on the system of sensors, maps, and AI necessary for vehicles to drive without a human behind the wheel, the founders of startup RideOS are directing their efforts to the day when fleets of self-driving cars hit the streets.
+While the bulk of this nascent industry fixates on the system of sensors, maps and AI necessary for vehicles to drive without a human behind the wheel, the founders of startup RideOS are directing their efforts to the day when fleets of self-driving cars hit the streets.

 It’s there, where human-driven and automated vehicles will be forced to mingle, that RideOS co-founders Chris Blumenberg and Justin Ho see opportunity.
 And so do investors.